How to Write a Letter to the Editor in Support of Palestinian Children

 2. Start strong and explain the issue clearly.

-Letters to the editor are typically short—less than 250 words—so you need to make your point quickly and concisely.
+Letters to the editor are typically short—under 250 words—so you need to make your point quickly and concisely.
 At the bottom of this article, you’ll find sample text that explains H.R.
-2407 and the No Way To Treat A Child campaign that you can use in your letter.
+2590 and the No Way To Treat A Child campaign that you can use in your letter.
 Begin your letter with a strong hook that grabs the reader’s attention.
-Overall, you want to make sure you explain the issue—Israeli forces detaining and ill-treating Palestinian children with American taxpayer support—and a way to help—in this case, supporting H.R.
-2407.
+Overall, you want to make sure you succinctly explain the issues and a way to help—in this case, supporting H.R.
+2590.
+Read through our resources to make your case clearly.

 3. Know your audience.